drmikeuk/music/index.md

 We are interested in _patterns_ in the data, in time & space, not on finding a particular item.

-They key research questions the database should be able to answer are:
+The key research questions the database should be able to answer are:

 ### Composers